no10ds/DEPRECATED-rapid-api/docs/guides/contributing/contributing.md

 - `DOMAIN_NAME=example.com`
 - `COGNITO_USER_POOL_ID=11111111`

 ### Checking your code

 `make precommit` will lint source code, check for secrets and security vulnerabilities, validate config and run tests

+To enable automatic pre-commit checks:

+- Install `pre-commit`, you can follow [pre-commit](https://pre-commit.com/)
+- At root level, run `pre-commit install`
+- To test that it worked, run `pre-commit run --all-files`

+This will enable automatic checks before committing any files, giving an extra layer of protection to the code before being pushed

 ### Security